THE NIGHTCRAWLERS NET SCRIPT (a/o 9-19-25)

 -- Call for check-ins.
 (REMIND the net to leave room for Echolink check-ins.)

 -- Wednesday through Saturday, you can introduce Laura and her stuff.
-[You regulate when she does her stuff as you see appropriate - sometimes works well after 2 rounds, or just try and wait for a group of people.
+[You regulate when she does her stuff as you see appropriate.
 She is off Sunday, Monday and Tuesday.]

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~